keithalewis/math/ep.md

 $$
 where $\beta = \Cov(R, R_1)/\Var(R_1)$.

-The primary contribution of this short note is the observation that the CAPM formula holds for realized returns as random variables, not just their expectations.
+This short note points out the CAPM formula holds as equality of realized returns as random variables, not just their expectations.
-This follows directly from writing down a mathematical model for one period investments.
+It follows directly from writing down a mathematical model for one period investments.
+Prior work does not explicitly specify a sample space and probability measure, the first step in any model involving probability since Kolomogorov legitimized probability as a branch of measure theory. \cite{@Kol1922}

 <!--
 ## Background